Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 Ingredients:

-One kilogram of meat – You can use the meat of buffalo, deer, elk, moose, or beef.
-Choose lean parts of the meat like the thigh.
+- One kilogram of meat—You can use buffalo, deer, elk, moose, or beef.
+Choose lean parts of the meat, like the thigh.

-Extras- You can also add chopped nuts, raisins, peanut butter, maple syrup, or honey.
-Some would add sugar and chocolate to their pemmican.
+- Extras: Add chopped nuts, raisins, peanut butter, maple syrup, or honey to your Pemmican.
+Some people also add sugar and chocolate.

 Instructions: